google/WebFundamentals/src/site/user-input/form-input.markdown

 In some cases, you may want to allow the user to submit the form even if it contains invalid input.
-To do this, add the novalidate attribute to the form element.
+To do this, add the novalidate attribute to the form element, or individual input fields.
 In this case, all pseudo classes and JavaScript APIs will still allow you to check if the form validates.

     <form role="form" novalidate>
       <label for="inpEmail">Email address</label>